yilmazarda/DSA210-proj/README.md

 ## Motivation

 The motivation behind this project is to analyze my chess game data from chess.com to uncover patterns and trends that could provide insights into my playing habits and performance.
 By examining various factors such as the time of day, game color (black or white), openings, Elo ratings, and game duration, this project aims to improve my understanding of my own gameplay and identify areas where I can enhance my performance.
-Additionally, understanding the impact of game factors like Elo difference and the number of moves on my win rate will provide valuable information for future games.
+Additionally, understanding the impact of game factors like Elo difference on my win rate will provide valuable information for future games.

 ## Data Source